Student Conduct Process

 3.3.11.
 Revocation of Degree: Revocation of an awarded degree for a serious violation of the Code that occurred prior to graduation, but which was discovered after a student had graduated from the University.

 3.3.12.
 Failure to Comply with Sanctions: Office of Student Rights and Responsibilities monitors sanctions to ensure compliance.
-Students who do not complete sanctions within the specified time might not be permitted to enroll for courses or might be suspended until they complete their sanctions.
-Students who leave the University prior to the completion of sanctions might not be allowed to reenroll until proof is provided that the sanctions imposed have been completed.
+Students who do not complete sanctions within the specified time may not be permitted to enroll for courses or may be suspended until they complete their sanctions.
+Students who leave the University prior to the completion of sanctions may not be allowed to reenroll until proof is provided that the sanctions imposed have been completed.

 4.1.
 Respondent Rights and Responsibilities: A student whose conduct is under review is a Respondent and has the following rights and responsibilities.
-The Respondent might forfeit any of these rights if, after being given appropriate notice and opportunity to exercise these rights, s/he fails to do so.
-An organization whose conduct is under review is entitled to the rights listed below and its president will be required to identify a representative as a Respondent.
+The Respondent may forfeit any of these rights if, after being given appropriate notice and opportunity to exercise these rights, s/he fails to do so.

 4.1.2.
 Respondent Responsibilities: